wppbav/bavapi-sdk-python/docs/usage/basic.md

 !!! info "SSL Issues"
     It's possible that you get `SSL: CERTIFICATE_VERIFY_FAILED` errors when performing requests with `bavapi`.
 At the moment, it is not clear to what might be the source of the issue; as it only happens sometimes, and the error doesn't appear to happen with other tested URLs.

     Usually, making the request again solves the issue, but you might have to do so a couple of times if the issue persists.
+Here's a temporary [solution](project-tips.md#retry-failed-requests) for the issue.

     :bulb: If you have any thoughts on how to solve this, please open an [issue](https://github.com/wppbav/bavapi-sdk-python/issues/) on GitHub.